darkwinTech/assignment-2/README.md

 * Smooth Fade-In Animations: Adds visual transitions for engaging user experience. <br></br>
 * Error Handling and Feedback: Inline error messages for invalid inputs, user-friendly notifications for API errors, and clear loading indicators.

+## How to run ?
+1. Copy this link (https://github.com/darkwinTech/assignment-2.git) and clone it into your IDE (WebStorm ot VSCode)
+2. Click Trust Project
+3. Go to index.html file and run it
+4. It will direct you to the browser (e.g. Chrome)
+5. Interact with the website and fill the Contact form
+6. To see local storage of the contact form:
+    * Right Click > Inspect > Console > write "JSON.parse(localStorage.getItem("contactSubmissions"))" to see users entered data.

 ## 🤖 AI Use (Short Summary)
 AI (ChatGPT) was used to: